Japan is a large market that we are active in due to its current value and future potential.

 Air New Zealand operates daily flights from Narita International Airport to New Zealand, increasing to 10 times a week during peak season.

-In November 2016 Air New Zealand added a seasonal Osaka service and from 21 July 2017 they will also operate a direct service from Haneda Airport in Tokyo to New Zealand.
+In November 2016 Air New Zealand added a seasonal Osaka service.
+In July 2017 the airline also added a direct service from Haneda Airport in Tokyo to New Zealand.
 This service is expected to create an additional 40% growth in capacity over the shoulder season.

 Exchange rates: www.xe.com